JSheare/TGF_and_glow_search_program/README.md

 To include only the top-ranked short events, you can use the '-t' flag:

     tgf-collect yymmdd yymmdd detector -t

+By default, only events with a rank of one are included, but if you'd like to include events with ranks that are equal to or higher than a particular value, you can do so by supplying the value as an argument.
+Here's an example where only events with rank 13 or higher are included:

+    tgf-collect yymmdd yymmdd detector -t 13

 # **Using Data Tools:**
 In addition to the search program and associated utilities, the package also includes data handling tools that you can